Skip to main content

 Placements

 Practice education is an important and compulsory part of the course, so placements will be undertaken throughout the three years.
-You're required to successfully complete 1000 hours of assessed professional practice throughout the course in a range of health, social and third sector care settings within the West Yorkshire region.
+You're required to successfully complete 1000 hours of assessed professional practice throughout the course in a range of health, social and third sector care settings within (and occasionally beyond) the West Yorkshire region.
 This will be equivalent to placements of seven weeks in Year 1, 12 weeks in Year 2 and 10 weeks in Year 3.
 You may also have the opportunity to work in the University's Telehealth service.

 “My placements have been in a variety of settings, enabling me to gain an insight into the role of an occupational therapist within different areas of practice.
 They have helped improve my communication skills and confidence, as well as grow in my own independence and knowledge.”